 in a moment, in the twinkling of an eye, at the last trumpet; for the trumpet will sound, and the dead will be raised imperishable, and we will be changed.1 Corinthians 15:52(NASB)

-The most comprehensive and informative treaties on the rapture of the Christian Church and the physical resurrection of believers, who have died in Christ is found in this fiftieth chapter of Corinthians.
+The most comprehensive and informative treaties on the Rapture of the Christian Church and the physical resurrection of believers who have died in Christ, is found in this fifteenth chapter of Corinthians.

 Paul found it necessary to confirm the certainty of our bodily resurrection and refute sceptics who refuse to believe in a physical resurrection.
-He detailed Christ’s own glorious resurrection from the dead and meticulously described what will take place when the dead in Christ rise from their grave at the return of the Jesus Christ for His Church.
+He detailed Christ’s own glorious Resurrection from the dead and meticulously described what will take place when the dead in Christ rise from their graves at the return of the Jesus Christ, in the clouds, for His Church.

-We discover that the foundational laws of God’s universe, where the spiritual follow the natural, is maintained at the resurrection of the dead.
-Just as a physical being comes before a spiritual being, and a natural birth must precede a spiritual birth, so our bodily resurrection must take place before our spiritual resurrection.
+We discover that the foundational laws of God’s universe, where the spiritual follow the natural, are maintained at the resurrection of the dead.
+Just as a physical being comes before a spiritual being and a natural birth must precede a spiritual birth, so our bodily resurrection must take place before our spiritual resurrection.

 We have been told exactly what to expect when this Church age closes, and we reach that moment when Christians will go to be with the Lord.
-God had designated, that those in their graves will be raise into life-immortal first, and immediately thereafter the living saints will also be changed into eternal beings - and together, both living and resurrected saints will be raptured into the heavens.. together.
-Paul describes this progression of events as a "mystery", and indeed it is wonderful.
+God had designated that those in their graves will be raised into life-immortal first, and immediately thereafter the living saints will also be changed into eternal beings - and together, both living and resurrected saints will be raptured into the heavens together.
+Paul describes this progression of events as a 'mystery' and indeed, it is wonderful.